markclements/website/analogy_homology.md

 -   use double stranded DNA as their genetic material
 -   use the same molecular systems, transcription and translation, to access the information stored in DNA
--   use a common genetic code**,**with few variations, to specify the sequence of polypeptides (proteins)
+-   use a common genetic code, with few variations, to specify the sequence of polypeptides (proteins)
 -   use ribosomes to translate the information stored in messenger RNAs into polypeptides